Best one yet I think

 My only complaint while reading was that it was about a third too horny for my tastes.
 It was tasteful more or less and respectful.
 But Doctorow obviously enjoys writing sex scenes.

 However Doctorow always shines when showing us how technology impacts society, and how when people take control of their technology communities can take advantage and flourish.
-I honestly think his vision what might be possible …
+I honestly think his vision what …

 A fun, Fascinating, Idealistic, Horny, “saved by technology”, “saved by community” story about the future.